ankanghosh/askveracity/README.md

 - **Refined Relevance Scoring:** Implemented weighted scoring with entity and verb matching with keyword fallback for accurate evidence relevance assessment during classification
 - **Enhanced Evidence Relevance:** Improved entity and verb matching with weighted scoring prioritization and increased evidence gathering from 5 to 10 items
 - **Streamlined Architecture:** Removed source credibility and semantic analysis complexity for improved maintainability
-- **Category-Specific Fallbacks:** AI claims fall back to technology sources; other categories fall back to default RSS feeds
+- **Category-Specific Fallbacks:** AI claims use both AI-specific and technology sources; other categories fall back to default RSS feeds
 - **OpenAlex Integration:** Replaced Semantic Scholar with OpenAlex for academic evidence
 - **Improved User Experience:** Enhanced claim processing and result presentation
 - **Better Robustness:** Improved handling of specialized topics and novel terms
+- **Confidence Clarity Note:** Added UI message to explain how overall and individual evidence confidence can differ

 ## Limitations